 Cons.
 As a new rider, be sure to carefully consider the size of the engine.
 Too much horsepower can make take-offs dangerous and difficult.
 The power ranges significantly across this motorcycle type, so consider your choice carefully.

 SUPERSPORTS (AKA CROTCH ROCKET)

-Before getting into the specific pros and cons of this motorcycle type, it is essential to note that riders of crotch rockets are four times more likely to experience a fatal car accident than riders of other bikes.
-They are also far more likely to wind up in front of a St. Petersburg personal injury attorney.
+Before getting into the specific pros and cons of this motorcycle type, it is essential to note that riders of crotch rockets are four times more likely to experience a fatal motorcycle accident than riders of other bikes.
+They are also far more likely to wind up in front of a Pinellas personal injury attorney.
 Supersport bikes were made to fully encompass that desire for thrill that a portion of the population shares.
 They are made to sit close to the ground, while maximizing speed potential.